Andrew Cuomo: Criminal justice

-Environment
+Energy and environment

-In 2017, Cuomo announced that the Indian Point nuclear plant, which produced one quarter of New York City's power, would be phased out.
-As a result of the phaseout, the carbon-free power generated by the plant was replaced by power generated by carbon-generating fossil fuels.
-As a consequence, New York was estimated to struggle to meet its climate goals.
+In 2017, Cuomo announced that the Indian Point nuclear plant, which produced one quarter of New York City's power, would be closed.
+As a result of its closure, the carbon-free power generated by the plant was replaced by power generated by carbon-generating fossil fuels.
+As a consequence, New York struggled to meet its climate goals.